deep-entertainment/safehouse/design/gdd.md

 #### SFX: mobile keyboard sounds while typing the following
 #### SFX: opening drawer

+### Ambients

+Ambient sounds are used as a backdrop in scenes and make the scene feel more natural.

-Here's a list of ambient noises
+Here's a list of ambient sound references from the document (Search for AMBIENT:):

 #### AMBIENT: (stop)
 #### AMBIENT: Eating sounds